If one or both of your eyes are looking a little red, you may be suffering from a case of conjunctivitis, also referred to as "Pink Eye."

 Most cases of Pink eye seen by our office are typically mild and easy to treat.
 However, it's especially important to get prompt care if you experience moderate to severe pain, significant eye redness, light sensitivity, blurred vision, a pre-existing eye condition, worsening symptoms despite antibiotic treatment, or are immune-compromised.
 Also, newborns with symptoms of conjunctivitis require immediate care.

-At the office of Georgia Vision Center, we're dedicated to providing the highest quality of skilled and compassionate eye and vision care.
+At the office of Southeast Eye Group, we're dedicated to providing the highest quality of skilled and compassionate eye and vision care.
 For more information on our office and the many services that we provide, give us a call today.

 By Georgia Vision Center